Big Data may Help in Curing Cancer

-Confidentiality Issues: There are several laws prevailing the circulation if data and governs which details of patient/ information can be released with or without consent.
+Confidentiality Issues: There are several laws prevailing in the circulation of data and governing which details of patient/ information can be released with or without consent.

-Compliance Issues: Sometimes some organizations have put efforts to collect the cancer dataset may not be ready to share their authentic information with other organizations.
+Compliance Issues: Sometimes some organizations that have put efforts to collect the cancer dataset and may not be ready to share their authentic information with other organizations.

 Despite several challenges, big data has brought a revolution in the healthcare sector.
 Indeed, gathering a lot of data for medical use has been costly and time-consuming but technologies have made these processes easy and cost-effective.
 It has also helped in finding relevant critical insights using available data.
 These insights can help in providing better care.
 This is the main purpose of healthcare data analytics, data-driven findings to predict and solve major problems before it is too late.Share